Rhode Island College: History

 Not yet thoroughly convinced of the school's value, the General Assembly curtailed its financial support in 1857 and the school was moved to Bristol where it lingered until 1865 before closing.
 However, in 1869, the newly appointed state commissioner of education, Thomas W. Bicknell, began a vigorous personal campaign to revive the school.
 His efforts were rewarded in 1871 when the General Assembly unanimously voted a $10,000 appropriation for the school's re-opening in Providence.

 Renamed the "Rhode Island Normal School", the institution settled into a period of steady growth punctuated by periodic moves to larger quarters.
 The general favor won by the school, after its first difficult years had passed, was confirmed in 1898 when it moved into a large building specially constructed for it on Providence's Capitol Hill near the State House.

 In 1920, the Rhode Island Normal School was renamed "Rhode Island College of Education" by order of the General Assembly.
 The college now offered a four-year program which upon a student's completion would grant a Bachelor of Education degree.
 At this time the observation school, which dated back to the 1890s, was renamed the Henry Barnard School.
 The college's graduate program also originated in the early 1920s and the first master's degrees were conferred in 1924.

 For the next three decades the college remained a teachers' college with a student body of four to six hundred men and women.
-Early in the 1950s that calm was shattered by intense debate that arose over the college's role in the state system of higher education and for a time serious doubt was cast on its continued existence.
+Early in the 1950s, intense debate arose over the college's role in the state system of higher education, and, for a time, serious doubt was cast on its continued existence.
 There were plans to merge the institution with Rhode Island's other four-year college, the University of Rhode Island.
 After careful consideration, the Board of Trustees of State Colleges decided to keep the college independent and strengthen it overall.

 In 1958, the college was moved to its current campus in the Mount Pleasant section of Providence.
 In 1959, the Rhode Island Commission to Study Higher Education recommended the development of the institution into a general college which was approved by the General Assembly.
 Reflecting the broadening of purpose, the institution's name was changed to its current name "Rhode Island College" in 1959.

 The East Campus includes the former grounds of the Rhode Island State Home and School for Dependent and Neglected Children, the first post-Civil War orphanage in the country.
 In recent years, many efforts have been undertaken by Rhode Island College and its benefactors to preserve the Yellow Cottage (or Cottage C), one of the original structures from the State Home.